 1. Use catch-up contributions

 Congratulations!
-You are able to accelerate your retirement savings in the decade or two leading up to retirement.
+You can accelerate your retirement savings in the decade or two leading up to retirement.
 The IRS has created a path allowing people aged 50 and older to use a higher contribution limit than everyone else.

 How catch-up contributions help savers age 50+ to accelerate building up their nest egg:

-*Assumes the annual contribution limit does not increase during that 10-year period.
+*Assumes the annual contribution limit does not change during those ten years.

 You may need to review the suite that your employer offers, but here’s a quick overview of the tax advantages that come with different retirement savings tools:

-HSA: Health Savings Accounts are the most tax-advantaged type of account you can save in: 1) Your contributions are pre-tax, 2) You can invest the funds, which means any growth is tax-free, and, 3) You can take the funds out at retirement tax-free, so long as you spend that money on eligible health expenses.
-If you’re age 55+, you are able to contribute an extra $1,000 here over the annual $3,600 individual limit ($7,200 family limit), too.
-To be eligible, you must also be enrolled in a High Deductible Health Plan.
+HSA: Health Savings Accounts are the most tax-advantaged type of account you can save in 1) Your contributions are pre-tax, 2) You can invest the funds, which means any growth is tax-free, and, 3) You can take the funds out at retirement tax-free, so long as you spend that money on eligible health expenses.
+If you’re age 55+, you can contribute an extra $1,000 here over the annual $3,850 individual limit ($7,750 family limit).
+You must also be enrolled in a High Deductible Health Plan to be eligible.
 Read more here.

 401(k): Whether it’s a Traditional 401(k) or a Roth 401(k), they both come with tax advantages.
 (Note: a 403(b) and or 457(b) have similar tax advantages.)